How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended adult dose of ragweed pollen allergenic extract is 1 sublingual tablet containing 12 Amb a 1-U of standardized natural ragweed pollen extract dissolved under the tongue once daily.
+The recommended dose of ragweed pollen allergenic extract for adults and children 5 years of age and older is 1 sublingual tablet containing 12 Amb a 1-U of standardized natural ragweed pollen extract dissolved under the tongue once daily.

 To use this medication, peel back the foil from the blister to expose the tablet, immediately before using the medication.
 With dry hands, remove the tablet from the foil packaging.
 Place the tablet under your tongue and allow it to dissolve.
 Avoid swallowing for 1 minute to give the medication time to be absorbed through the skin in your mouth.
 Avoid eating or drinking anything for 5 minutes after taking the tablet and wash your hands after handling the medication.